 - 1. Posts to be five-foot minimum, six foot maximum green steel t-posts. - 2.
-Fencing to be four-foot Tenax in guardian orange, length variable.
-Color substitutions allowed only with the direction and approval of the Project Manager.
+Fencing to be four-foot high Tenax Guardian, color: green, length variable.
+Or approved equal.

 C. Performance

 - 1. Staking shall not be performed without prior identification of underground utilities, including but not limited to irrigation. - 2.
 Stakes shall be installed every 16 feet or less, using a t-post driver. - 3.
 Fencing to be attached to posts with nylon fence ties, zip ties or flexible wire.